Introduction of Abaqus SPH Tutorial(Smoothed Particle Hydrodynamics Tutorial)

 particles can be generated per parent element, or particles can be generated based on a uniform background grid.
 These two conversion techniques make use to turn Lagrangian elements to SPH particles.

-You can learn how to use this method by practical examples in this package; some of them are Projectile impact simulation on a cementitious material, TNT explosion simulation inside a rock with the SPH method, Bullet Movement through Water Pipe in Abaqus.
+You can learn how to use this method by this smoothed particle hydrodynamics tutorial package; some of them are Projectile impact simulation on a cementitious material, TNT explosion simulation inside a rock with the SPH method, Bullet Movement through Water Pipe in Abaqus.

 Workshop 1: Bird Strike Simulation in Abaqus

-The second workshop describes water movement in a pipe after the bullet’s passage.
+The second workshop of this Abaqus SPH tutorial describes water movement in a pipe after the bullet’s passage.
 For severe collisions between water and solid, it is necessary to define SPH in the mesh module and consider specified boundary conditions.

 In this workshop, we simulate the drop falling into a container full of water.
 Gravity assigns to drop and water in the container because the excess water should go in the right direction when the drop falls into the water.

-This workshop investigated Waterjet cleaning over a plate for cleaning purposes.
+This Abaqus SPH modeling tutorial workshop investigated Waterjet cleaning over a plate for cleaning purposes.
 The modeling of this particle is the hydrodynamics (SPH) method, and for the material model, Us-Up equations have been placed.
 You can also see the Mises stress pattern of a point in the waterjet path.

 In this workshop, a plate was cutting with high-pressure water flow.
 Cutting with a water jet is a method for cutting objects using energy from high speed.
 The plate is modeled as solid, and for failure, during the impact, use the Johnson-Cook damage model.

 In the analysis, the drum undergoes significant deformation due to blast wave pressure, resulting in a sloshing phenomenon of the water inside the tank.
-To model the drum’s behavior under blast loading conditions, the Johnson-Cook plasticity and damage model was used, while the Us-Up linear form was utilized to model the water.
+To model the drum’s behavior under blast loading conditions, we have created this Abaqus SPH tutorial workshop.
+In this workshop, the Johnson-Cook plasticity and damage model was used for the drum, while the Us-Up linear form was utilized to model the water.

 During the simulation, the projectile penetrated the concrete, resulting in significant damage at the impact zone.
 Various outputs can be obtained and analyzed, such as damage variables, stress, strain, and failure.